geographika/mappyfile/docs/development.rst

 Development Notes
 =================

-Run the following before all:
+Run the following before any of the following tasks:

 .. code-block:: bat